-Mr W has complained about the transfer of his The Royal London Mutual Insurance Society Limited trading as Scottish Life Pensions (Royal London) personal pension to a small self-administered scheme ("SSAS") in June 2014.
-Mr W's SSAS was subsequently used to invest in a commercial overseas property investment called The Resort Group (TRG).
+Mr W through professional representatives has complained about the transfer of his The Royal London Mutual Insurance Society Limited personal pension to a small self-administered scheme ("SSAS") in July 2014.
+Mr W's SSAS was subsequently used to invest in an overseas commercial property investment in Cape Verde called The Resort Group (TRG).
 The investment now appears to have little value.
 Mr W says he has lost out financially as a result.

-Mr W says Royal London failed in its responsibilities when dealing with the transfer request.
-He says that it should have done more to warn him of the potential dangers of transferring, and undertaken greater due diligence on the transfer, in line with the guidance he says was required of transferring schemes at the time.
+Mr W says Royal London failed in its responsibilities when dealing with the transfer request. he says that it should have done more to warn him of the potential dangers of transferring, and undertaken greater due diligence on the transfer, in line with the guidance he says was required of transferring schemes at the time.
 Mr W says he wouldn't have transferred, and therefore wouldn't have put his pension savings at risk, if Royal London had acted as it should have done.